Boris Yeltsin Volleyball Cup: 2013

 In 2013, most of the participating teams significantly changed their rosters.
 In the final match, Russia won against Italy.
-Paolo Tofoli led the play of "Squadra Azzurra" in Yekaterinburg instead of head coach Marco Mercanelli, who stayed at the Apennines.
+Paolo Tofoli led the play of "Squadra Azzurra" in Yekaterinburg instead of head coach Marco Mercanelli, who stayed in the Apennines.
 His playmaker Indre Sorocaite became the tournament's MVP.
 The victory parade included members of the USSR national team, who won a gold medal in the 1988 Seoul Olympics.